DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - Task API › should throw error if changing projectId without providing new priority
   - Task API › should allow changing projectId with new priority

-- tasks/tasks-grouping.test.js
+- tasks/tasks-grouping.test.js (5)
-  - should allow a task to belong to multiple projects via projects[]
+  - POST /api/tasks › should create tasks with project assignment at creation time
-  - should return tasks by project including those from projects[]
+  - GET /api/tasks/project/:projectId › should filter tasks by individual project
+  - GET /api/tasks/unassigned › should list unassigned tasks that were created
-  - should compute project progress including multi-project tasks
+  - GET /api/projects/:projectId/progress › should return aggregated project progress for managers
+  - PUT /api/projects/:projectId › should block non-owner staff from editing project name

 - tasks/attachments.test.js (6)
   - Task Attachments API › should allow a staff user to upload an attachment and save it in storage/<taskId>/